- NVIDIA Driver Crashes Overview

 Solution 4: Disable Antivirus programs temporarily

-There is a great possibility that the NVIDIA drivers constantly crashing or freezing in due to the some of the Antivirus prohibiting the working of NVIDIA, so it is a wise decision for you to temporarily turn off the antivirus software or programs.
+There is a great possibility that the NVIDIA drivers constantly crashing or freezing in due to some Antivirus prohibiting the working of NVIDIA, so it is a wise decision for you to temporarily turn off the antivirus software or programs.

-You can right click the Antivirus program icon and choose to disable it in limited time, in which, you can try to reconnect your WIFI to computer and see if the NIVIDA works well on Windows 10 once you have disabled the antivirus programs.
+You can right-click the Antivirus program icon and choose to disable it for a limited time, in which, you can try to reconnect your Wi-Fi to the computer and see if the NVIDIA works well on Windows 10 once you have disabled the antivirus programs.

 If the NVIDIA stops crashing or freezing periodically when you are disabling the antivirus program, you can easily get to the conclusion that it is the antivirus program that led to this NVIDIA crashing or freezing, you can disable it when you are using NVIDIA GeForce or unload it forever in case of more NVIDIA drivers issues.

 In short, concerning the NVIDIA crashing or freezing or flashing problems, it is a perfect choice if you can choose to pay your attention to this post and follow the steps one by one as you can undoubtedly benefit a lot from it.
 And this NVIDIA driver crashing issue is a rather simple trouble to tackle with.
 Of course, if you are using AMD graphic, here is the tutorial: 3 Ways to Fix AMD Driver Crashes on Windows 10.